tos-kamiya/keyphrase/README.md

 MIT

-## Notes
+## Privacy

-* No data is sent to any third-party APIs: all processing is local via Ollama.
+All LLM inference is performed **locally** via your Ollama server.
+No content is sent to third-party APIs.

-* For best results on scientific papers, use high-quality, clean PDF or Markdown sources.
-* Markdown output uses HTML `<span style="background-color:...">...</span>` for color highlights.
+## Tips

+* For dense scientific PDFs, higher `--buffer-size` can reduce LLM round-trips.
+* If you only need a quick gist, `--skim` often produces a compact set of highlights.
+* `--color-legend html` is convenient for pasting into docs/wiki pages.